reju-1/better-start/README.md

 ## 🏗 Architecture

-Better-Start is built on a **microservices architecture** for scalability and maintainability.
+BetterStart is built on a **microservices architecture** for scalability and maintainability.

 ![System Architecture Diagram](/docs/images/system-design.jpeg)